k8-g/ACNH_API/README.md

 This API app consisists of several tables in the database; user, island, villagers, island villagers, wanted villagers and notes.

+A user once registered and logged in, can create an island and add to their island villager list or wanted villager list for that specific island.
+A logged in user can also add a comment to their island villager, or add multiple notes to their wanted villagers.

 ## R2.
 Describe the way tasks are allocated and tracked in your project.

 A Trello board was extensively used throughout the entire duration of the project.

-(Hopefully one of these links should link to the public board, otherwise screenshots can be found below)
+(Hopefully one of these links should link to the public board, otherwise a selection of screenshots can be found below)

 [Trello link](https://trello.com/b/s8ynY9wW)